flexiondotorg/flexiondotorg.github.io/content/posts/20091218-mediatomb-minidlna/index.md

    to add Last.fm scrobbling.
  * MiniDLNA doesn't support dynamic video thumbnail creation, which would be nice to have but is not essential, cover images are supported.
-Mediatomb supports video thumbnailing via `ffmpegthumbnailer`.
+Mediatomb supports video thumbnails via `ffmpegthumbnailer`.
  * MiniDLNA doesn't currently have any transcoding support.
 This is of little consequence for me since I import video content into my library in a format natively supported by the PS3, either MP3, MPEG-2 TS or MPEG-4.
 Mediatomb